 Dendritic cells reside in the skin, lymph nodes, and tissues throughout the body.
-Most dendritic cells are antigen-presenting cells The immune system is designed to defend the body against foreign or dangerous invaders.
+Most dendritic cells are antigen-presenting cells Recognition The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more .
 That is, they ingest, process, and present antigens, enabling helper T cells to recognize the antigen.
 Dendritic cells present antigen fragments to T cells in the lymph nodes.

 Another type of dendritic cell, the follicular dendritic cell, is present in lymph nodes and presents unprocessed (intact) antigen that has been linked with antibody (antibody-antigen complex) to B cells.
 Follicular dendritic cells help B cells respond to an antigen.

 After T and B cells are presented with the antigen, they become activated.

 When a B cell encounters an antigen, it is stimulated to mature into a plasma cell or a memory B cell.
 Plasma cells then release antibodies (also called immunoglobulins, or Ig).
 There are 5 classes of antibodies—IgM, IgG, IgA, IgE, and IgD.